Overgaden Oven Vandet 20: 17th and 18th centuries

 The site was originally part of a large Lot, No. 37, comprising presen-day Overgaden Oven Vandet –22 and Dronningensgade 9–15, which was ceded to renteskriver Anders Olufsen.
 By 1635, it had been built over with low rows of tenement houses towards both streets.
 By 167 the house row along the canal had been adapted into six more prominent townhouses.
 The houses were timberframed, two storeys tall and four bays wide, with brick basements and adjoining gables.
 The main entrances were arranged in pairs under a shared gabled wall dormer.
 The houses were over time subject to various changes.
 The half-timbered facades were reconstructed in brick and the buildings were also heightened.
 The houses were owned by skippers and came with a private berth along the quay.

-The property now known as Overgaden Oven Vandet 20 was listed as No. 107 in Christianshavn Quarter in Copenhagen's first cadastre of 1689.
+The property now known as Overgaden Oven Vandet 20 was listed in Copenhagen's first cadastre from 1689 as No. 107 in Christianshavn Quarter.
 It was at that time owned by former boatman Jens Pedersen.
 It was listed as No. 188 in the new cadastre of 1756 and was at that time owned by skipper Henrik Scherling.

 The property was home to five residents in two households at the 1787 census.
 Cathrine Marie Larsen, a 57-year-old widow, resided in the building with two daughters (aged 28 and 31).
 Peter Larsen, a concierge, resided in the building with his wife Margrethe Hansdatter.